 We finish our afternoon with a visit to Palazzo Valentini, an excavated Roman residential complex beneath a Renaissance palace.
 Here an innovative method of display leads us over glass floors for a bird’s eye view of the excavated house.
-This evening, we enjoy a special gourmet dinner at La Pergola, a renowned three-star Michelin restaurant which boasts amazing views over the Eternal City.

 Following breakfast we begin our morning at the Pantheon, a marvellous feat of Roman engineering and artistry dedicated to the Pagan gods of Rome.
 Its unique 2,000-year-old cupola remains the largest unreinforced dome ever built.
 An awesome sight.